Financial-Times/o-table/README.md

 #### Row stripes

+Class: `o-table--row-stripes` _(themes: primary, internal)_

-Class: `o-table--row-stripes`, Mixin: `oTableRowStripes`
+Mixin: `oTableRowStripes`

-A background colour will be set on the whole table, and alternate rows within the `tbody` will have their background colour set to a pink tint.
+A background colour will be set on the whole table, and alternate rows within the `tbody` will have their background colour set.

 #### Horizontal lines